-According to the Centers for Disease Control, about 2 in 5 adults 65 years and older have a disabling condition that affects their ability to live independently.
-Those who provide care to a loved one or friend with such a condition often feel a sense of contribution and personal worth despite the physical, emotional and financial burden such care can produce.
+According to the Centers for Disease Control, about 2 in 5 adults 65 years and older have a disabling condition that affects their ability to live independently.6 Those who provide care to a loved one or friend with such a condition often feel a sense of contribution and personal worth despite the physical, emotional and financial burden such care can produce.
 While such caregiving is most often provided by family members and is unpaid, AARP researchers estimate the value of the care as \$470 billion annually.
-A caregiving crunch is predicted in the future, where the average American will spend more years caring for their parents than for their own children.
+A caregiving crunch is predicted in the future, where the average American will spend more years caring for their parents than for their own children.7 hours.

-The results of the CASOA revealed that in Orange County, the average number of hours spent per respondent in a typical week providing care to someone age 55+ was 3.1 hours.
 This was followed by 1.4 hours providing care to someone under the age of 18, and between the ages of 18 and 54.
 Being a caregiver can take a tremendous toll on an individual - emotionally, physically and financially.
 30% of respondents reported feeling emotionally burdened by providing care for another person, 27% felt physically burdened and 26% reported being financially burdened.